Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Materials and Methods

 \subsection{ARPES}

 Samples were transferred in a custom-built vacuum suitcase from the growth chamber at Santa Barbara to the ARPES endstation 10.0.1.2 at the Advanced Light Source in Berkeley.
-Pressure inside the vacuum suitcase was better than 1$\times$10$^{-10}$ Torr.
-Tunable synchrotron light in the 20-80 eV range was used for the photoemission measurements with a Scienta R4000 analyzer.
+The pressure inside the vacuum suitcase was better than 1$\times$10$^{-10}$ Torr.
+Tunable synchrotron light in the 20 - 80 eV range was used for the photoemission measurements with a Scienta R4000 analyzer.
 The base pressure of the analysis chamber was better than 5$\times$10$^{-11}$ Torr.
+Similar sample transfer and ARPES measurement conditions were followed in our earlier work, as described in \cite{chatterjee2019weak}